 Wet AMD and DR are chronic and progressive diseases that require protracted treatment, possibly for life.
 Currently available anti-VEGF agents have relatively short durability.
 To maintain effective drug levels in the eye, existing anti-VEGF treatments must be administered on a frequent and sustained schedule.
 Lucentis was approved based on a monthly dosing interval.
-EYLEA was approved based on a dosing interval of every eight weeks (following three initial, monthly loading doses).
-The most accepted sign of disease activity in wet AMD for retina specialists worldwide is recurrent accumulation of fluid in the macula, as determined by evaluating the retinal thickness and anatomic appearance with optical coherence tomography, or OCT.
-As can be seen in the figure below, when EYLEA or Lucentis are dosed on a Q4W (once every four weeks) regimen, the retinal thickness remains stable between doses, as measured on OCT.
+EYLEA was approved based on a dosing interval of every eight weeks (following three initial, monthly loading doses), but evidence from the VIEW 2 trial for EYLEA suggests that, on average, EYLEA's on-mechanism durability starts to wane by eight weeks.
+As can be seen in the figure below, when EYLEA is dosed on a Q4W (once every four weeks) regimen, the retina stays dry in between doses, which is determined by measuring retinal thickness with optical coherence tomography, or OCT.
 However, when EYLEA dosing is shifted to its Q8W (once every eight weeks) labeled regimen, the retina expands and contracts as it begins to swell with fluid before its next retreatment, exhibiting a seesaw pattern that we refer to as OCT flutter.
-This suggests that, although vision outcomes are comparable on average between fixed-interval 4-weekly and 8-weekly dosing, EYLEA's durability and ability to maintain disease control as measured by OCT is less than the approved 8-week per-label dosing.